 Evanston also had its own local Union of the WCTU.
 The Woman’s Temperance Alliance, founded in March 1874, was the first organization of local women for the temperance cause.
 Its main purpose was to catch and prosecute violators of the “Four Mile Limit” which prohibited the sale of alcohol within four miles of Northwestern University and the city of Evanston.
 Elizabeth Marcy was the first President.
 In May of 1875, the Alliance changed its name to the Evanston WCTU, and in 1878 officially joined the State and National Unions.
 Other than law enforcement, the local union was involved with forming kindergartens and industrial schools, holding temperance prayer meetings, and promoting temperance education in Evanston.

-Evanston was a dry town from its incorporation in 1863 and all of its leading citizens were in some way involved with the temperance movement.
+Evanston was a dry town from the founding of Northwestern University in 1855 and all of its early leading citizens were in some way involved with the temperance movement.
 Once Evanston resident Frances Willard became President of the WCTU, the community’s connection to the national temperance movement was made stronger.
 Since 1900, the WCTU National Headquarters has been located in Evanston.